Newly Diagnosed with Skin Cancer?

 Any type of cancer diagnosis can be very concerning and the course of treatment for it varies by type.
-With skin cancer there are quite a few types that make the type of treatment vary.
+With skin cancer, there are quite a few types that make the type of treatment vary.

-You may have received a diagnosis after an exam by your primary care doctor or a dermatologist.
+You may have received a skin cancer diagnosis after an exam by your primary care doctor or a dermatologist.
 The next step would be choosing a skin cancer specialist –also called an oncologist–for your skin cancer treatment plan.

-First you’ll learn more about the type of skin cancer you have: melanoma or nonmelanoma.
-You will also learn more about how far the cancer has spread or how deep it goes into your skin.
+First, you’ll learn more about the type of skin cancer you have: melanoma or nonmelanoma.
+You will also learn more about how far cancer has spread or how deep it goes into your skin.
 Much of this information comes from the biopsy that was performed to determine the type of skin cancer it is.

 What Kind of Doctor should I See First?

 If your skin cancer will require further treatment after removal, or if the skin cancer is located in an area that’s difficult to operate on, an oncologist may be the best option.
-A skin cancer oncologist is most familiar with all of the various cancer treatment drugs, clinical trials, radiation treatments and supportive care services that cancer patients may need during treatment.
+A skin cancer oncologist is most familiar with all of the various cancer treatment drugs, clinical trials, radiation treatments, and supportive care services that cancer patients may need during treatment.

 Your oncologist will spend time with you and your loved ones to understand your specific situation and will consult with the Virginia Oncology Associates team of skin cancer experts to develop a specific treatment plan for you–based on if you have melanoma or nonmelanoma skin cancer.
 They will connect you with additional specialists as needed, including: